signalfx/gdi-specification/specification/configuration.md

     ```
     jaeger-thrift-splunk trace exporter is deprecated and may be removed in a future major release.
     We suggest that you use the default otlp exporter instead.
-You can set the SPLUNK_REALM and SPLUNK_ACCESS_TOKEN environment variables to send spans directly to Splunk Observabilty Cloud.
+    You can set the SPLUNK_REALM and SPLUNK_ACCESS_TOKEN environment variables to send telemetry directly to Splunk Observability Cloud.
     ```